KannonZenetism/the-red-archive/precedence-documentation-and-development-timeline.md

 - **"Exotericism vs. Esotericism"** (April 2013): Introduces Exoteric/Esoteric Decoding Framework, cites Gnostic tripartite division (Hylic/Psychic/Pneumatic) as structural precursor to later Zenetist layering, identifies historical containment archetypes, establishes intertraditional synthesis methodology.

-- **"A Brief History of the New Age: Tree of Life or Tree of Knowledge of Good and Evil?"** (May 2014): Analyzes esoteric Christianity, Theosophy, mystery schools, and dual interpretive frameworks (Tree of Life as coherent wisdom vs. Tree of Knowledge as fragmenting/deceptive).
+- **"A Brief History of the New Age: Tree of Life or Tree of Knowledge of Good and Evil?"** (May 7, 2014): Analyzes esoteric Christianity, Theosophy, mystery schools, and dual interpretive frameworks (Tree of Life as coherent wisdom vs. Tree of Knowledge as fragmenting/deceptive).
 Establishes proto-centropic/entropic framework and critiques "externalization of Mysteries."

-- **"Pagan Yahwism: Archaeology of the Religions of Ancient Israel"** (2015): Undergraduate paper (RGS410-01) synthesizing archaeological evidence and esoteric traditions.
-Argues dual structure of folk religion (practice/artifacts) vs. state religion (texts/ideology), documents Asherah and polytheistic Yahwism, establishes structural dualism later transposed into Centropic vs. Entropic framework.
+- **"Analysis of Ma'at"** (September 2014): Compares Ma'at (Order, Balance) to proto-Centropic principles, exposes tactics of name erasure and memory suppression.

+- **"Analysis of the Myth of Er"** (October 2014): Frames Platonic narrative as control vector, interprets moral systems as containment mechanisms, defines reincarnation as structural recursion.

-- **"Quakers and Gnostics: Inward Light of Intuitive Knowing"** (2015): Undergraduate paper (RGS350-01/HIS390-01) comparing Gnostic gnosis (direct knowing) with Quaker Inner Light (inner authority).
+- **"Quakers and Gnostics: Inward Light of Intuitive Knowing"** (April 10, 2015): Undergraduate paper (RGS350-01/HIS390-01) comparing Gnostic gnosis (direct knowing) with Quaker Inner Light (inner authority).
 Emphasizes experiential epistemology vs. institutional mediation, anticipates Zenetist themes of Inner Authority and Value Neutrality.

-- **"Analysis of the Myth of Er"** (October 2014): Frames Platonic narrative as control vector, interprets moral systems as containment mechanisms, defines reincarnation as structural recursion.

-- **"Analysis of Ma'at"** (September 2014): Compares Ma'at (Order, Balance) to proto-Centropic principles, exposes tactics of name erasure and memory suppression.

 - **"A Critical Examination of Hume"** (May 2015): Full critique of closed empirical systems, defense of metaphysical possibility beyond empiricism, proto-attack on modern pathologizing epistemes.

+- **"Pagan Yahwism: Archaeology of the Religions of Ancient Israel"** (July 1, 2015): Undergraduate paper (RGS410-01) synthesizing archaeological evidence and esoteric traditions.
+Argues dual structure of folk religion (practice/artifacts) vs. state religion (texts/ideology), documents Asherah and polytheistic Yahwism, establishes structural dualism later transposed into Centropic vs. Entropic framework.

 - **"Environmental Ethics"** (September 2015, authored as "VeganGnosis"): Confronts illusion of separation, precursor to non-fusional synthesis and symbolic ecology.